 The fishers agree to “no shark finning policy ” and comply with current fishing regulations.

-In 2020, we have documented the signing of the SOP agreement of up to 100 pole-and-line and handline vessels across UoAs in the FIPs.
+In 2020, we have documented the signing of the SOP agreement of up to 100 pole-and-line and handline vessels across UoAs in the FIPs with total 433 vessels already signing the SOP.

 Photos: Onboarding vessels and crew onto the FIP